aattuluri/osgi-reflection-test/README.md

 Now you should be able to launch jvisualvm and connect to JVM instance on localhost on port 19000

+## Logging
+The default log file is `/var/log/reflection-test.log` You can change the name/path here: `reflection/src/main/resources/log4j2.xml`

 ## Running load test
 * Start